urbanairship/connect-python-library/.github/ISSUE_TEMPLATE.md

 We only accept issues for bug reporting purposes.

-**All feature requests, implementation concerns or general queries should be sent to our [support team](https://support.urbanairship.com/).**
+**All feature requests, implementation concerns or general queries should be sent to our [support team](https://support.airship.com/).**

 Before completing the form below, please check the following:

 - [ ] You are using the most recent version of the library.
-- [ ] You are using a supported version of Ruby for that library version.
+- [ ] You are using a supported version of Python for that library version.
 - [ ] This issue is reproducible.

 ## Expected Behavior